rouyng/sendafd/README.md

-    email_server	Domain or IP of SMTP server used to send outgoing emails email_username	Username used when connecting to the SMTP server email_password	Password used when connecting to the SMPT server afd_location	Three-character location ID used when retrieving the area forecast discussion from the weather.gov API
+    email_server	Domain or IP of SMTP server used to send outgoing emails email_username	Username used when connecting to the SMTP server email_password	Password used when connecting to the SMPT server region      	Three-letter region code for the Area Forecast Discussion.

 options:
     -b, --buildcmd COMMAND	Run this build command, passing the path to the email generated from the template as an argument.
 Then email the output of the build command.
 Intended for use with email tools/frameworks that require a build step.
-    -g, --glossary		    Add links to meteorological terms -h, --help			    Show this help message and exit -l, --locations		    Print a list of valid location IDs and descriptions for Area Forecast Discussions and exit -m, --monitor		    Run in monitor mode, where a cache of each AFD is stored after sending.
+    -g, --glossary		    Add links to meteorological terms -h, --help			    Show this help message and exit -l, --locations		    Print a list of valid region codes with descriptions and exit.
+    -m, --monitor		    Run in monitor mode, where a cache of each AFD is stored after sending.
 Only send an email if the newest fetched AFD has changed.
 This is intended to be run at a shorter interval, such as every hour.
     -p, --plaintext		    Send the email in plaintext, without any template -t, --template TEMPLATE	Use the template at the path specified by TEMPLATE.
-Default: templates/default.html -v, --verbose		    Verbose output
+Default: templates/default.html -v, --verbose		    Print debug messages.
     --version			    Display version information and exit
 ```